 Powered by 150 mph wind, Hurricane Laura’s power and the aftermath will be felt for a long time as homeowners try to put their lives back together.
-While Texas did not experience the level of catastrophic harm that neighboring Louisiana experienced, many homes suffered serious damage.
+Many homes suffered serious damage.

 Severe storms of this nature are hard to predict.
-Longtime Lone Star State residents are accustomed to this level of inclement weather.
+Longtime Louisiana residents are accustomed to this level of inclement weather.
 Many have a routine to minimize the harm to their homes when a hurricane approaches.
 Yet, despite their best efforts, dwellings can suffer catastrophic damage.